junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 # Part 1: BLAST (Basic Local Alignment Search Tool)
 BLAST is a tool to compare biological sequences (DNA, RNA, and proteins) against a reference database, such as NCBI GenBank, to find regions of similarity.
 It allows you to have a quick look at the overall identity of your sequences.
 Here, we have two nuclear marker genes, TEF and rpb1, sequenced for the strain JPMA317.

-1) Download the files JPMA317_TEF.fna and JPMA317_rpb1.fna in this repository.
+1) Download the files JPMA317_TEF.fna and JPMA317_rpb1.fna from this repository.
 2) Go to [NCBI BLAST webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastx).
-Use your favourite text editor to open the two downloaded files and Copy and paste the sequence
+Use your favourite text editor to open the files and copy and paste the sequence into the box.
+You can stack the two genes and run once, or do two separate runs.
+3) Then click the BLAST button at the bottom.
+It should be finished in seconds